Flow node

 Input arguments

-• model::FlowModel - a model of which the dimensionality of its layers/flows has been initialized, but its parameters have not been set.
+model::FlowModel- a model of which the dimensionality of its layers/flows has been initialized, but its parameters have not been set.params::Vector- a vector of parameters with which the model should be compiled.

 Return arguments

-• ::CompiledFlowModel - a compiled model with set parameters, such that it can be used for processing data.
+::CompiledFlowModel- a compiled model with set parameters, such that it can be used for processing data.

 The additive coupling layer specifies an invertible function ${\bf{y}} = g({\bf{x}})$ following the specific structure (for the mapping $g: \mathbb{R}^2 \rightarrow \mathbb{R}^2$):